recallai/soundboard/README.md

 #### Server

 - `src/server/websockets/initWebSocketServer.ts`: Initializes the WebSocket server.
 Both the client and the bot will connect to this websocket, allowing this server to receive meeting info from the bot and communicate with the client.
-- `src/server/recall/createBot.ts`: Handles creating a Recall bot and sends it to a meeting.
+- `src/server/recall/createBot.ts`: Handles creating a Recall.ai bot and sends it to a meeting.
 The bot is configured to send a welcome chat message upon joining a meeting and screenshares this soundboard application.
 - `src/server/recall/sendChatMessage.ts`: Sends a chat message to the meeting via the bot to trigger a sound.
-- `src/server/recall/removeBotFromCall.ts`: Removes the Recall bot from the meeting.
+- `src/server/recall/removeBotFromCall.ts`: Removes the Recall.ai bot from the meeting.

 ## Troubleshooting